akeneo/pim-docs/cookbook/catalog/product/save.rst

 Save the Products with Options
 ------------------------------

-You can use following extra boolean options as second parameter when you save products.
+You can use an array of the following extra options (booleans) as a second parameter when you save products.

-If the 'flush' option is passed with 'true', the object will be saved in database.
+If the 'flush' option is passed with 'true', the object will be saved to the database.

 If the 'recalculate' option is passed with 'true', the product completeness will be directly computed.